mansam/fossbox/content/imnotlistening-arg-a-mishap.md

 Author: imnotlistening
 Tags: legacy, foss@rit
 Category: legacy
 Summary: I have been using my laptop for a while now for development on Empathy.
-Since ...
+Since my laptop is running Fedora 16, there is less libraries that need compiling in order to run the latest git empathy.
+But like any project dependencies are updated on occasion.
+It just so happens that the GTK+ dependency for Emapthy got updated fairly recently, so when I pulled the latest code, my GTK+ library needed recompiling.
+Eh, didn't seem like a big deal, compiled fine 1 minor version ago, so I figured it would be ...

 I have been using my laptop for a while now for development on Empathy.
 Since my laptop is running Fedora 16, there is less libraries that need compiling in